trieb-work/public-typescript-npm-package-starter/README.md

 - TypeScript
 - Eslint
 - Prettier
-- Semantic Release with auto-generated changelog
+- Semantic Release to NPM and GitHub Releases with auto-generated changelog
 - Testing with Vitest
 - GitHub Actions for test, build and release on main branch
 - Commit message hook for linting staged files